 Notes above the Octave

 To distinguish the notes in the current octave from those in the next higher octave, we define intervals by adding 7 (seven) to the name in the first octave.
 A major second becomes a major ninth, and a minor second becomes a minor ninth.
+The concept is useful when we deal with extended chords.

 So far, we have moved clockwise in the note circle, which means going from a lower pitch to a higher pitch.
 What if we go from a higher pitch to a lower pitch?
 Will the intervals be the same as those defined above?
 The answer is “NO.”

 Intervals are always in pairs.
 Every relationship between two notes can be defined by two intervals – up or down.
 Consider notes A and C. If C has a higher pitch, it is a minor 3rd above A, called an ascending interval.
-If interval note A has a higher pitch, then the interval is major 6th down from A, and it is a descending interval.
+If interval note A has a higher pitch, then the interval is major 6th down from A, which is a descending interval.

 Unless there is specific information about the two pitches, we always read the lower note as root and consider the guitar intervals clockwise.
 The convention is to use the “#” symbol if the interval is ascending and the “b” symbol if it is descending.